ktaylor63/southeast/site/content/wildlife/mammals/florida-panther.md

 ## Current Range

-The breeding range of the Florida panther population is currently restricted to habitat south of the Caloosahatchee River in southern Florida.
 Recovery efforts to-date have successfully contributed to a significant increase in the panther population, which now occupies most available habitat south of Caloosahatchee River.
-Although there have been no female panthers or kittens documented north of the Caloosahatchee River since 1973, male panthers continue to periodically disperse out of the breeding range and have been confirmed as far north as Georgia.
+Currently, the only known breeding population of panthers is south of the Caloosahatchee River.
+However, in November 2016 the Florida Fish and Wildlife Conservation Commission Panther Team collected strong evidence of a female Florida panther north the river.
+This is the first evidence of a wild female panther north of the river since 1973.
+Male panthers continue to periodically disperse out of the breeding range and have been confirmed as far north as Georgia.

 [View panther telemetry map data](http://atoll.floridamarine.org/Quickmaps/QM_wildlifehab.html).